Aircraft catapult

-An aircraft catapult is a device used to help fixed-wing aircraft reach liftoff speed (V_{LOF}) faster during takeoff, typically when trying to take off from a very short runway, as otherwise the aircraft engines alone cannot accelerate to sufficient airspeed quickly enough for the wings to generate the lift needed to sustain flight.
+An aircraft catapult is an acceleration device used to help fixed-wing aircraft reach liftoff speed (V_{LOF}) faster during takeoff, typically when trying to take off from a very short runway, as otherwise the aircraft engines alone cannot get the aircraft to sufficient airspeed quickly enough for the wings to generate the lift needed to sustain flight.
 Launching via catapults enables aircraft that typically are only capable of conventional takeoffs, especially heavier aircraft with significant payloads, to perform short takeoffs from the roll distances of light aircraft.
-Catapults are usually used on the deck of a ship — such as the flight deck of an aircraft carrier — as a form of assisted takeoff for navalised aircraft, but can also be installed on land-based runways, although this is rare.
+Catapults are usually used on the deck of a ship – such as the flight deck of an aircraft carrier — as a form of assisted takeoff for navalised aircraft, but can also be installed on land-based runways, although this is rare.